Propel your career with a Weekend MBA in London

 Please email the Weekend MBA Admissions team if you would like to request feedback on your application.
 Please note that whilst limited feedback can be provided, the decision of the academic selectors is final and it will not be possible for your application to be reconsidered.

-GMAT is not a compulsory requirement for admission to this programme.
+GMAT / GRE is not required for admission to this programme.

-However, if you have already sat or intend to take GMAT, you are welcome to submit your results as a good score overall can add weight to your application – particularly if you feel that your degree performance does not reflect your academic potential.
+However, if you have if you have already sat or intend to take GMAT (old or new test) or GRE, you are welcome to submit your results as a good score overall can add weight to your application – particularly if you feel that your degree performance does not reflect your academic potential.

 To submit a GMAT score, you must request for it to be sent to Imperial College Business School using the code S22-7S-16.